xronos-inc/xronos_ubuntu_common_ansible/README.md

 ## Variables

 - `ubuntu_apt_upgrade` Upgrade packages?
 Otherwise install packages only if not present.
-Defaults to `false`.
+Defaults to `"once"` to upgrade once per host, after which only `present` is checked.
 - `ubuntu_disable_unattended_upgrades` Disable unattended upgrades?
 Defaults to `true`.
 - `ubuntu_timezone` Timezone to set.
 Defaults to `America/Los_Angeles`
 - `ubuntu_ntp_enable` Install and start NTP service.
 Defaults to `true`